Velocity training has pushed pitchers to their limits. Baseball is grappling with the injury risks

 Need a boost on your velo?
 Go to Driveline.
 Need more spin?
 Go to Driveline.
 Reshape your slider?
 Go to Driveline.

-The success of Driveline's programs have sparked growth to the industry.
-Whether it's Florida, Texas, North Carolina, Georgia, Arizona, California or Wisconsin, players can find facilities where the goal of throwing faster is the selling point.
+The success of Driveline’s programs has sparked growth in the industry.
+Whether it’s Florida, Texas, North Carolina, Georgia, Arizona, California, or Wisconsin, players can find facilities where the goal of throwing faster is the selling point.

 “The pure velo gains, the pure stuff all over the country is getting so loud,” Hunter said.
 “I don’t know if it’s the pitching labs in college or just the way people are training these days with private facilities and kids getting bigger and stronger and learning how to throw hard at an earlier age.”

 While Driveline and similar facilities have faced their share of criticism, they’ve also demystified what makes good players good.
-And for pitchers it’s goes back to velocity and spin rate, which comes from arm speed.
+For pitchers, it goes back to velocity and spin rate, which comes from arm speed.
 Teams know it.
 Teams search for it.
-And that's why Driveline and similar facilities are unlikely to stop pushing athletes to pursue those things.
+And that’s why Driveline and similar facilities are unlikely to stop pushing athletes to pursue those things.

 Of course, kids want to throw hard.
 It’s part of the fun, the aura of playing baseball.
 But the cost could be adding up even as videos of kids pitching in showcase events trying to max out their velocity flood social media.